 Key Takeaways

-- Square POS is a close second, representing the only POS system with which businesses can get started for free, paying only transaction fees for sales.
+- Square POS is the best POS system for retail stores, representing the only POS system with which businesses can get started for free, paying only transaction fees for sales.
 It also proved to be the easiest to use solution across our in-depth research.

 - There’s a steep drop off from there, with solutions like Shopify, Epos Now, and Lightspeed Retail providing excellent options with some notable caveats.